afrazkhan/cstash/README.md

 # Set configuration so you don't need to pass options to the stash command every time
 cstash config -c gpg -s s3 -k [GPG KEY ID] -b [S3 BUCKET NAME]

 # Encrypt a file to GPG and stash it away in S3.
-You can override the values in your config by passing options to stash to mix and match cryptographers and remote storage providers
+Note that you can override the values in your config by passing the options here again, allowing mixing and matching cryptographers, remote storage providers, keys, and buckets (--cryptographer, --storage-provider, --key, --bucket)
 cstash stash [FILE TO STASH]

 # Lookup stored files in the database